yvkozub/curl/docs/ECH.md

 ```

 Note that when you use the system's curl command (rather than our ECH-enabled
-build), it's liable to warn that ``ech`` is an unknown option.
-If that's an
+build), it is liable to warn that ``ech`` is an unknown option.
+If that is an
 issue (e.g. if some script re-directs stdout and stderr somewhere) then adding
 the ``silent=TRUE`` line above seems to be a good enough fix.
 (Though of
-course, yet another script could depend on non-silent behavior, so you'll have
+course, yet another script could depend on non-silent behavior, so you will have
 to figure out what you prefer yourself.)

-And if you want to always use our OpenSSL build you can set ``LD_LIBRARY_PATH``
+If you want to always use our OpenSSL build you can set ``LD_LIBRARY_PATH``
 in the environment:

 ```bash